 Trim Off the Dead Ends

 When your hair dries out, the ends split and break.
 Once the ends start breaking, it creates a cycle of uneven split ends that will continue to display damage.
 Go to your favorite salon for a trim.
 Explain that you specifically want to remove the beach damage from your hair.
 Once the damaged ends are cut off, your hair will look and feel much healthier.
 Plus, it’ll seem to grow faster because your ends won’t be breaking off all the time.
+You can also try PRP injection MD for hair if you find hairloss.

 Nix Heat for a While